-The Project is located in the city of Sunbury and Berkshire Township within Delaware County, Ohio.
+The Project is located in the city of Sunbury and Berkshire and Trenton townships within Delaware County, Ohio.
 Land use immediately surrounding the Project is predominantly industrial or agricultural, as classified by the Delaware County Auditor.
 No occupied residences, schools, parks, churches, cemeteries, wildlife management areas, or nature preserves are located within 1,000 feet of the Project.
-Additionally, no tree clearing is required for the Project.
+No tree clearing is required for the Project.